+For the HIO board, the granularity for this timeout is a quarter of a second (that is, 250 milliseconds); a command-line timeout value that are not divisible by 250 is rounded up to the next quarter-second.
+For the XIO board, the granularity is 1 millisecond.
 In this command line, the timeout is expressed in milliseconds.
-The granularity for this timeout is a quarter of a second (that is, 250 milliseconds).
-A timeout value that are not divisible by 250 is rounded up to the next quarter-second.

-hipcntl [hippi#] stimeo timeout\in\milliseconds
+hipcntl [hippi#] stimeo timeout_in_milliseconds